MicroEJ/docs/VEEPortingGuide/sp.rst

 Below is an example of using a database.
-The code that publishes the data is written in C, and the code that receives the data is written in Java.
+The code that publishes the data is written in C, and the code that receives the data is written in Java code.
 The data is transferred using two memory blocks. ``TEMP`` is a scalar value, ``THERMOSTAT`` is a boolean.

 Database Description